Rev. Dr. Jacqui Lewis (she/her)

 Jacqui is sometimes in the media, doing public theology.
 She created two national shows: PBS Chapter and Verse and MSNBC’s Just Faith, special on faith and justice, interviewing faith leaders including Linda Sarsour, Valarie Kaur, Brian McLaren, Otis Moss III, Ruby Sales, Traci Blackmon, and Sister Simone Campbell for WNET.
 She created MSNBC.com’s Just Faith, in which she presented unorthodox conversations about culture and current events through the lens of progressive faith and spirituality.
 Other media — The Washington Post, The New York Times, The Associated Press, Ebony, Essence, CBS, CNN, NBC, ABC, and MSNBC have featured Jacqui and Middle Church.
 Ordained in the Presbyterian Church (USA), Jacqui is the first African American and first woman to serve as a senior minister in the Collegiate Church, which was founded in New York City in 1628 and is the oldest continuous Protestant Church in North America.

 Jacqui’s books include Ten Essential Strategies for Becoming a Multiracial Congregation, The Power of Stories, a Guide for Leaders in Multi-racial, Multi-cultural Congregations, the children’s book, You Are So Wonderful! a rhyming celebration of diversity, and a contributing chapter to Becoming Like Creoles: Living and Leading at the Intersections of Injustice, Culture and Religion.
-Her newest book Fierce Love: A Bold Path to a Better Life and a Better World will be published in November and is available for pre-order wherever books are sold.
+Her newest book Fierce Love: A Bold Path to Ferocious Courage and Rule-Breaking Kindness That Can Heal the World will is available wherever books are sold.

 Do you yearn to not just belong, but be celebrated for exactly who you are?
 Do you want a community of folks committed to radical love and justice?
 Wherever you live, you can call Middle Church home.